giacomo/ngx-calendar-widget/projects/ngx-calendar-widget/README.md

     imports: [
         BrowserModule,
         // Provide your locales using .forRoot()
-        NgxCalenderWidgetModule.forRoot(myLocales)
+        NgxCalendarWidgetModule.forRoot(myLocales)
     ],

     providers: [
-        // or alternatively use the provider function provideNgxCalenderTranslations(myLocales)
+        // or alternatively use the provider function provideNgxCalendarTranslations(myLocales)
     ],
     bootstrap: [AppComponent]
 })
 export class AppModule { }

 ```
-The `[locale]` input on the `<ngx-calender-widget>` component determines which translations are used.
+The `[locale]` input on the `<ngx-calendar-widget>` component determines which translations are used.
 If the specified locale is not found among the provided translations, the first locale provided via forRoot (or the default 'en' locale if .forRoot() was not called) will be used as a fallback.

 ### Add to Template